vrosu/thingworx-pdfgenerator-extension/README.md

 Please open issues and feel free to fork it.

-This is a ThingWorx Labs project, not covered by PTC Technical Support.
-ThingWorx Labs contains all the internal PTC created content that can be useful for the ThingWorx developer community.
+This Extension is provided as-is and without warranty or support.
+It is not part of the PTC product suite.
+Users are free to use, fork and modify them at their own risk.
+Community contributions are welcomed and can be accepted based on their content.